‘The Bachelor’ 2017: Nick’s Hometown Trip To Wisconsin Was A Last-Minute Change

 A photo posted by bachelorabc (@bachelorabc) on

-This switch in Bachelor filming location to Nick Viall’s hometown of Waukesha led to a looser, more relaxed episode with dates that were less structured.
+This switch in Bachelor filming locations to Nick Viall’s hometown of Waukesha led to a looser, more relaxed episode with dates that were less structured.
 Chris Harrison told Yahoo!
-TV that the choice to change locations gave the episode a sense of looseness and spontaneity.
+TV that the choice to change locations gave the episode a sense of spontaneity.

 “I said, ‘Let’s just be honest and embrace it and make it fun.’
 By the time I had to have the talk with the girls about the week, we still had no idea where we were going.
 It was like, ‘We are going somewhere today, but we’re not sure where that somewhere is.'”

 The contestants on The Bachelor still stayed in luxury, despite the last-minute switch.
-The Milwaukee-Wisconsin Journal Sentinelreported that the Bachelor contestants stayed in a massive, $1,042-a-night home on the coast of Lake Michigan.
+The Milwaukee-Wisconsin Journal Sentinel reported that the Bachelor contestants stayed in a massive, $1,042-a-night home on the coast of Lake Michigan.
 Bachelor Nick Viall also brought the contestants to local businesses and explored Waukesha’s downtown.

 Are you excited for the rest of The Bachelor 2017?